Emanuel-de-Jong/Screeps-Bot/README.md

 # Screeps Bot
-A bot for the game: screeps.com
+A bot for the programming base building game [Screeps](https://screeps.com/).
+Build to be very expandable.
-It's mostly a template for now.

 **Active Development:** <br>
 **Last Change:** <br>